Fleur East allowed to restart Strictly dance-off routine after prop incident

-Fleur East was allowed to start her Strictly Come Dancing dance-off performance again, following an “incident with a prop”.
+Fleur East was given a second shot at her Strictly Come Dancing dance-off performance again following an “incident with a prop”, the BBC have confirmed.

-Despite briefly halting the show, the broadcaster and her professional dance partner Vito Coppola went on to be voted through by judges.
+During Saturday (29 October) night’s Halloween show, the “Sax” singer performed a Salsa to Beyonce’s “Break My Soul”, scoring 32 points on the leaderboard.

+However, East found herself in the dance-off once again against EastEnders actor James Bye and his partner Amy Dowden, with both pairs having to perform for a second time.

+When East and partner Cito Coppola went to perform, however, their routine was briefly halted and the couple were allowed to restart.
+They danced again, then were voted through by judges, who made no reference to the incident.

-The BBC said the restart had been permitted because the pair had “not begun to dance” before the incident occurred.
+The BBC confirmed that the couple had been allowed to restart during the pre-recorded results show as East and Coppola had “not begun to dance” before the incident occurred.

-East and Coppola performed a salsa routine to Beyonce’s Break My Soul, triumphing over EastEnders actor James Bye and his partner Amy Dowden, who became the fifth couple to leave the show.

 In a statement shared with the PA news agency, a BBC spokesperson said the show had been stopped “as a matter of urgency”.